Ottawa business design: Professionalism for government and tech

 Reduce Clutter: Limit the number of options displayed at once, minimizing decision fatigue.
 Use the principle of Hick’s Law: the more choices the user has, the longer it takes to decide.

 Accessibility Standards: Adhere to WCAG guidelines ensuring your website is accessible to all users, including those with disabilities.
-Use alt text for images and proper labeling for forms.
+Use Alt Text for images and proper labeling for forms.

 Common Design Mistakes